lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ### Binding and Distribution of Tasks

-The SLURM provides several binding strategies to place and bind the tasks and/or threads of your job to cores, sockets and nodes.
+The Slurm provides several binding strategies to place and bind the tasks and/or threads of your job to cores, sockets and nodes.
 Note: Keep in mind that the distribution method has a direct impact on the execution time of your application.
 The manipulation of the distribution can either speed up or slow down your application.
 More detailed information about the binding can be found